AndrewKLeech/DataVis/README.md

 3/ Display orignal image

-These modes are still to be updated such as showing the amount of pixels of each color on the bar chart and fixing minor issues with the pixel sort.
+These modes are still to be updated such as showing the amount of pixels of each color on the bar chart.